ceph/ceph/doc/install/get-packages.rst

   releases (common) and one for development (programmers and QA only).
 Choose the key that suits your needs.
 See `Add Keys`_ for details.

-- **Ceph Extras: (Recommended)** The Ceph Extras repository contains a number of enabling packages such as ``ceph-deploy``, QEMU for CentOS/RHEL distribution, and iSCSI among others.
+- **Ceph Extras: (Required)** The Ceph Extras repository provides newer Ceph-enabled versions of packages which are already provided in your Linux distribution, but where newer versions are required to support Ceph.
+Examples of newer versions of available packages include QEMU for CentOS/RHEL distribution and iSCSI among others.
 If you intend to use any of the foregoing packages, you must add the Ceph Extras repository or download the packages manually.
+This repository also contains Ceph dependencies for those who intend to install Ceph manually.
 See `Add Ceph Extras`_ for details.

 - **Ceph: (Required)** All Ceph deployments require Ceph release packages, except for deployments that use development packages (development, QA, and